-As required under s 394.462, all other law enforcement agencies within Pinellas County have established policies that reflect a single set of protocols for the safe and secure transportation and transfer of protective custody of a person subject to involuntary examination under s.
+As required under s 394.462, each law enforcement agency within Pinellas County shall establish policies that reflect a single set of protocols for the safe and secure transportation and transfer of protective custody of a person subject to involuntary examination under s.
 394.463.
-These policies are maintained by the Law Enforcement Agencies and have been submitted to the Managing Entity.
+These policies are maintained by the law enforcement agencies and have been submitted to the Managing Entity.